da5nsy/ReproducibleResearch/episodes/step1Folders.md

 - Label any dates as YYYYMMDD .
 This can save confusion across international collaborators, and it makes it easier to search.
 We'll talk about this more in the next lesson.

-There is an excellent list [of 13 rules for naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions)
+There is an excellent list [of 13 rules for naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions) worth the read.

 ### Metadata of your files